What is Tako?

-Common octopus (Madako) is often used as a sushi topping and comes into season twice a year, in summer and Late autumn.
-It is said that Akashi’s Octopus “walk on its feet” since its limbs are firm.
-The sushi chef makes small zigzag cuts so called Kazari boucho on the surface, and its flesh is pounded with the corner of knife and then rolled into sushi.
-The firm texture and faint sweetness spreads in the mouth.
+Common octopus (Madako) is often used as a sushi topping and comes into season twice a year, in summer and late autumn.
+It is said that Akashi’s Octopus “walks on its feet” since its limbs are firm.
+The sushi chef makes small zigzag cuts so-called Kazari boucho on the surface, and its flesh is pounded with the corner of a knife and then rolled into sushi.
+The firm texture and faint sweetness spread in the mouth.
 There is also a dish called “sakura-ni” which offers a tasty tender octopus flesh.

 At Sukibayashi Jiro, tako is served with coarse salt rather than applying nitsume (the normal topping for boiled toppings), in order to keep from overpowering the fragrance of the tako.